This page will provide information on local and national disasters. If you have questions or suggestions, please contact email@example.com.

 Hurricane Disaster Relief

-For those families impacted by hurricane(s) in recent months, below you will find a step by step process toward recovery.
+For those families impacted by hurricanes in Texas, below you will find a step by step process toward recovery.
 This list can be used to help develop projects as a council or community and to target and guide development of future projects to help those in need.
 This processes below would be different depending on family location, and relocation area of loved ones, but the steps necessary to healing are similar for all.
 The following excerpt was taken from the Houston area Houston Congregation for Reform Judaism: http://hcrj.org/category/all-rabbis-messages/

 SCROLL DOWN BELOW FOR A LIST OF GROUPS AND ORGANIZATIONS NEEDING SUPPORT